-Tension in the soft tissues of the pelvis, groin, lower back, and thighs can put excess pressure on the sacroiliac joint, causing or exacerbating pain.
+Tension in the soft tissues of the pelvis, groin, lower back, and thighs can increase stresses on the sacroiliac (SI) joint, causing or exacerbating pain.
 Stretches targeted for specific muscles or muscle groups can help alleviate SI joint pain and restore some range of motion to the legs, pelvis, and lower back.

 In This Article:

 - Stretches for Sacroiliac Joint Pain Relief

 - Strengthening Exercises for Sacroiliac Joint Pain Relief

 - Top 5 Exercises for SI Joint Pain Relief Video

 Sitting Hip Adductor Stretch

 To perform the sitting hip adductor stretch, begin by sitting on a mat or chair with the legs extended straight out in front.